Is this Bible School just going to fill me with head knowledge?

 What's the format of your Bible School evenings?

 We begin our Monday evenings at 6:30pm with worship and prayer.
 You are also welcome to come from 5:30pm for questions, help and fellowship.
 From 7-8pm we begin our first teaching session.
 We then take a short break.
 Our second teaching session is from 8:30-9:30pm.
 We finish up our evening with seeking God and letting his Holy Spirit make real what we've just studied.
+We usually end around 10-10:30pm.
+The time always feels like it flies by.

 Can I visit?